Greenville in Washington County, Mississippi — The American South (East South Central)

 Erected 1995 by Mississippi Department of Archives and History.

 Location.
 33° 24.702′ N, 91° 3.892′ W. Marker is in Greenville, Mississippi, in Washington County.
-Marker is at the intersection of Main Street and South Walnut Street, on the right when traveling east on Main Street.
+It is at the intersection of Main Street and South Walnut Street, on the right when traveling east on Main Street.
 Touch for map.
 Marker is at or near this postal address: 201 Main Street, Greenville MS 38701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-David "Honey Boy" Edwards (within shouting distance of this marker); Charles K. Rickard (within shouting distance of this marker); George "All Nite" Allen (within shouting distance of this marker); James Michael Dill (within shouting distance of this marker); B. B. King (about 300 feet away, measured in a direct line); Mississippi River Levee (about 400 feet away); Charley Patton (about 400 feet away); Mississippi Sheiks (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: David "Honey Boy" Edwards (within shouting distance of this marker); Charles K. Rickard (within shouting distance of this marker); George "All Nite" Allen (within shouting distance of this marker); James Michael Dill (within shouting distance of this marker); B. B. King (about 300 feet away, measured in a direct line); Mississippi River Levee (about 400 feet away); Charley Patton (about 400 feet away); Mississippi Sheiks (about 500 feet away).
 Touch for a list and map of all markers in Greenville.

 Also see . . .